 Highland Cattle Initiative

-The highland cattle at Alladale Wilderness Reserve are part of the Scotland Rural Development Programme and play a significant role in changing biodiversity through grazing and trampling – like bison throughout mainland Europe.
+Alladale Wilderness Reserve is home to herds of highland cattle, which are part of the Scotland Rural Development Programme.
+The species plays a significant role in promoting biodiversity through their grazing and trampling – with effects similar to that of bison throughout mainland Europe.

 – HIGHLAND CATTLE